-Since Alzheimer Europe started its work, it has completed 15 projects.
-Currently, the organisation is involved in a further five projects:
+Since Alzheimer Europe started its work, it has completed 16 projects.
+Currently, the organisation is involved in the following projects:

-- to identify the medical and scientific issues included in each National Dementia Plans in order to enable a comparison of the different plans.
+- to identify the medical and scientific issues included in each national dementia plan in order to enable a comparison of the different plans.

-- to provide an overview of other regulations or instruments which address these issues (particularly but not solely in countries where there is, as yet, no National Dementia Plan).
+- to provide an overview of other regulations or instruments which address these issues, including countries which do not yet have a dementia plan.

-- to provide an overview of whether, and if so how, each country addresses the range of medical and scientific issues identified collectively in the National Dementia Plans.
+- to provide an overview of whether, and if so how, each country addresses the range of medical and scientific issues identified collectively in the dementia plans.

 The Prediction of cognitive properties of new drug candidates for neurodegenerative diseases in early clinical development (PharmaCog) is a project which was started at the beginning of 2010 thanks to significant funding (EUR 20.2 million) from the Innovative Medicines Initiative.
 It aims to tackle bottlenecks in Alzheimer’s disease research and drug discovery.
 We are collaborating on this project alongside representatives from 31 academic institutions, global pharmaceutical companies and small and medium enterprises.

-Led by Trinity College, Dublin, NILVAD is an international research consortium which aims to develop a new Alzheimer’s disease treatment over a five year period.
-It has been awarded EUR 6 million by the European Commission.
+Led by Trinity College, Dublin, NILVAD is an international research consortium which is conducting a clinical trial of the drug nilvadipine for Alzheimer's disease.
+The five year project has been awarded EUR 6 million by the European Commission.
 The consortium is comprised of 17 partners, including universities, hospitals, pharmaceutical companies and Alzheimer Europe.